Rintatolimod

-Rintatolimod, sold under the tradename Ampligen, is a medication intended for treatment of chronic fatigue syndrome (CFS).
-There is some evidence it may improve some CFS symptoms.
+Rintatolimod, sold under the tradename Ampligen, is a medication intended for treatment of myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
+There is some evidence it may improve some ME/CFS symptoms.

-It is an immunomodulatory double-stranded RNA drug similar to the prototypical RNA poly I:C, first synthesized in the 1970s and manufactured by Hemispherx Biopharma, which was later renamed AIM ImmunoTech.
+It is an immunomodulatory double-stranded RNA drug similar to the prototypical RNA poly I:C. It was first synthesized in the 1970s and is manufactured by AIM ImmunoTech (formerly known as Hemispherx Biopharma).

-Although Ampligen was initially cleared for use in Canada in 1997, and obtained orphan drug status for treatment of CFS in the European Union in 2000, it is approved for use only in Argentina.
+Although Ampligen was initially cleared for use in Canada in 1997, and obtained orphan drug status for treatment of ME/CFS in the European Union in 2000, it is approved for use only in Argentina.
 Its status in Canada, per later information, is as a Special Use Program.
-Rintatolimod has not yet been approved as a legally-prescriptible medication to treat any formally-defined health conditions, diseases, or symptoms in the United States of America as it's still classified by the U.S. Food and Drug Administration (FDA) as an experimental drug.
+Rintatolimod has not yet been approved as a legally prescriptible medication to treat any formally defined health conditions, diseases, or symptoms in the United States of America; it is still classified by the U.S. Food and Drug Administration (FDA) as an experimental drug.

 In 2007, Hemispherx filed a new drug application with the U.S. Food and Drug Administration (FDA) to market and sell rintatolimod for the treatment of CFS, but this was rejected in December 2009, because the FDA concluded that the two randomized controlled trials "did not provide credible evidence of efficacy" and "because of clinical, statistical, clinical pharmacology, nonclinical, product quality, and facilities inspection deficiencies."
-The FDA requested Hemispherx conduct at least one additional controlled trial to demonstrate efficacy in treating CFS.
+The FDA requested Hemispherx conduct at least one additional controlled trial to demonstrate efficacy in treating ME/CFS.
 In August 2012, Hemispherx submitted further analyses of the original clinical trial data, but did not submit additional trials for review.
 Four months later, a committee of the FDA voted 8–5 against approval for rintatolimod, again citing insufficient data.
 There are two open-label uses in the US, under Dr. Dan Peterson in Nevada and Dr. Charles Lapp in North Carolina.

-Ampligen continues to be evaluated, however, and as of May 2021 is involved in phase 3 and phase 2 trials for myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and several cancers.
+Ampligen continues to be evaluated, and as of May 2021 is the subject of phase 2 and phase 3 trials to potentially treat myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and several cancers.

 Medical uses

 As of 2021, there is limited scientific evidence supporting the therapeutic efficacy of rintatolimod in treating CFS.
 The number of double-blinded, placebo-controlled human trial studies published in well-regarded peer-reviewed journals is very sparse.
-However, there is a small amount of evidence from preliminary clinical studies of limited scope indicating that administration of rintatolimod may improve the daily quality-of-life of people diagnosed with CFS.
-Rintatolimod was designed with the therapeutic intention of preserving the healthy-functioning of human cells by enhancing each cell's immunoresistance to actively-invasive viruses and uncontrollably-proliferating tumorous human cells, e.g. cancerous growths.
-Therefore, if rintatolimod is proven to be effective in its originally-intended role as a compound to enhance human cells' resistance to viruses and tumors it is hypothesized by some medical professionals that it could potentially act synergistically with other antiviral drugs in preventing human infections from avian influenza if coadministered with them.
+However, there is a small amount of evidence from preliminary clinical studies of limited scope indicating that administration of rintatolimod may improve the daily quality of life of people diagnosed with CFS.
+Rintatolimod was designed with the therapeutic intention of preserving the healthy functioning of human cells by enhancing each cell's immunoresistance to actively-invasive viruses and uncontrollably-proliferating tumorous human cells, e.g. cancerous growths.
+Therefore, if rintatolimod is proven effective in its originally intended role as a compound to enhance human cells' resistance to viruses and tumors, it is hypothesized by some medical professionals that it could act synergistically with other antiviral drugs in preventing human infections from avian influenza if coadministered with them.